Freelancing can be really scary for beginners.

 Advantages of freelancing

-• You get to pay less in taxes: Freelancers can take advantage of less tax deductions on income, property, and more.
+- You get to pay less in taxes: Freelancers can take advantage of fewer tax deductions on income, property, and more.
 Since you would not own large properties or hire a large workforce, you may not need to answer to FIRS as much as your corporate counterparts would.

-• You (can) make more money: Freelancing is high risk, high reward.
+- You (can) make more money: Freelancing is a high risk, high reward.
 Your salary is whatever you want it to be.
 It all comes down to how much you charge, who your clients are and how often you want to work.

 Disadvantages of freelancing